-Supernatants from V δ 2+ cell cytotoxicity assays were collected and Legendplex assays performed to compare the profiles of effector molecules released by ZA- and HKBCG-expanded V δ 2+ cells upon tumour cell recognition (Figure 4A+B).
-In order to visualise differences in cytokine profiles between ZA- and HKBCG-expanded cells Z-scoring within individual analytes was performed and scored data plotted as a heatmap (Figure 4C+D).
-Compared to ZA-expanded V δ 2+ cells, HKBCG-expanded cells tended to release more cytolytic molecules including granzymes and granulysin in response to tumour cell co-culture, whereas ZA-expanded V δ 2+ cells tended towards relatively higher levels of Th2-assocaited cytokines.
-In comparisons of individual analytes only production of granulysin in response to THP-1 cells was significantly higher in HKBCG-expanded cells as determined by multiple pairwise T-tests after correcting for multiple comparisons (p=0.03) (Figure 4E).
-Together this data characterises HK-BCG-expanded cells as superior cytokine and cytolytic mediator producers compared to ZA-expanded cells.
+Supernatants from V $\delta$ 2+ cell cytotoxicity assays were collected and Legendplex assays were performed to compare the profiles of effector molecules released by ZA- and HKBCG-expanded V $\delta$ 2+ cells upon tumour cell recognition (Fig. 4A and B).
+To visualize differences in cytokine profiles between ZA- and HKBCG-expanded cells Z-scoring within individual analytes was performed and scored data was plotted as a heatmap (Fig. 4C and D).
+Compared to ZA-expanded V $\delta$ 2+ cells, HKBCG-expanded cells tended to release more cytolytic molecules including granzymes and granulysin in response to tumour cell co-culture, whereas ZA-expanded V $\delta$ 2+ cells tended toward relatively higher levels of Th2-associated cytokines.
+In comparisons of individual analytes, only production of granulysin in response to THP-1 cells was significantly higher in HKBCG-expanded cells as determined by multiple pairwise T-tests after correcting for multiple comparisons (P = .03) (Fig. 4E).
+Together this data characterizes HK-BCG-expanded cells as superior cytokine and cytolytic mediator producers compared to ZA-expanded cells.